 If you think you're a great screenwriter in the making that is just going through the necessary ups and downs until you succeed, then so shall you become.

 18. “Defeat is not defeat unless accepted as a reality — in your own mind.”

 19. “Choose the positive.
-You have choice, you are master of your attitude, choose the positive, the constructive.
+You have a choice.
+You are master of your attitude, choose the positive, the constructive.
 Optimism is a faith that leads to success.”

 It is all too common to see disgruntled and cynical screenwriters on forums, comment sections, and everywhere else.
 They will declare that Hollywood wants nothing more than sequels, reboots, and remakes.
 They will say that it's impossible to do this or that.
 They will cut down anything and anyone in their path.

 Don't be that person.
 Don't be that kind of screenwriter.
 Optimism will drive you towards your goals and your dreams, through any and all obstacles.

 20. “Using no way as a way, having no limitation as limitation.”

 In your writing process, sometimes it's helpful, fun, and exciting to go in with no master plan as far as detailed outlines and index cards.
 It's a method that uses no method and works strictly from instinct and all that is within us.
 Avoid the Paralysis of Analysis like so many others suffer from and just let your characters and stories take you where they need to go.

 21. “It’s not what you give.
 It’s the way you give it.”